masrud/LeakSpot/README.md

 The above command Shows the possible arguments that you can use.

-Example:
 > node runProxy.js proxy_write_path  /tmp/proxy

-Runs the proxy with the given write_path, make sure the directory given for the write_path exists.
+The above command runs the proxy with the given write_path.
+Make sure the directory used for the write_path exists.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++